toggle menu

 She is now working with leaders to ensure that the curriculum is rooted in local community contexts and driven by a powerful commitment to social justice.

-Johanne is an experienced system leader, working as a National Leader of Education in partnership with a number of schools and MATs, a lead inspector for Ofsted with a particular interest in SEND and a school governor in two schools in the West Midlands.
+Johanne is an experienced system leader, working as a National Leader of Education in partnership with a number of schools and MATs and a lead inspector for Ofsted with a particular interest in SEND.
 She is a passionate advocate of the Arts in education and is a board member for a number of organisations including Stan’s Cafe Theatre.

 Laurence Newman